ikarabulut/machine-learning-projects/credit-risk/README.md

   - Numpy
   - Seaborn
   - Matplotlib
+  - XGBoost

 ### Techniques used
 **One-Hot Encoding**: Instead of using Pandas `get_dummies()` method to create the one-hot columns in the dataset.
 I instead used `scikit-learn's` `DictVectorizer` method

+**Evaluation analysis using matplot lib**: to visualize how different parameters affect training over time I used matplot lib to visualize and help select which parameter was best suited